10dollars/tendollars.github.io.raw/_posts/2014-07-03-savannah-niles.md

 But I really love SnapChat.
 So much interesting hardware and software development happens in response to the ephemera of just being alive.
 SnapChat, Slingshot, etc. are significant in what they discard, and this orchestrates certain kinds of social interactions.
 (Have you downloaded Yo?
 I love Yo.
 Yo’s are just so powerfully inscrutable.)

 Then at the other extreme, Quantified Self apps, [Narrative](http://getnarrative.com/), and so on, remember everything—and is that overdoing it?
 Or deeply satisfying?
-Idk.
+I don't know.
 But (a line from Funes the Memorious might apply here:) there’s “a certain stammering greatness” to the recollection-capacity of modern computing, and noticing this likely inflects our experiences with software, with memory, and with day-to-day i/o.